TalkBridge/helm-chart-repository/README.md

 # Description
-Private helm Repository for the organization check index.yaml for latests releases
+Private helm Repository for the organization.
+Check index.yaml for latests releases